CiscoDevNet/cjaas-sdk/cjaasBrowserSDK/README.md

   }
 };

-// necessary to fetch other dependancies
+// necessary to fetch other dependencies
 // where are the scripts hosted? window.cjaas.scriptURL = "https://cjaas.cisco.com/event-listener";
 // where is the server hosted?